socnetv/app/docs/roadmaps/roadmap_ws2_ui_graph_facade.md

 This document records the detailed execution of **WS2**: turning `Graph` from a monolithic algorithm host into a thin façade / coordinator.

-WS2 is complete.
-This document now serves as an architectural reference and historical record.

 ---

 ## Goal (Achieved)